 MP political crisis: Cong MLAs return to Bhopal from Jaipur

-He said although the governor has asked the Congress government to seek a trust vote after his (governor's) address in the Assembly on Monday, the Speaker was empowered to decide the proceedings of the House and he would take a call on it.
-However, BJP chief whip in the Assembly, Narottam Mishra, said, "The Congress has lost its majority.
-The governor is saying that was in a minority.
+He said although the governor has asked the Congress government to seek a trust vote after his (governor's) address in the assembly on Monday, the Speaker was empowered to decide about the proceedings of the House and he would take a call on it.
+However, BJP chief whip in the assembly, Narottam Mishra, said, "The Congress has lost its majority.
+The governor is saying that was in minority.
 I am not saying this...it has been mentioned it the governor's letter sent to chief minister."
-The Kamal Nath-led government has been facing deep crisis following the resignation of 22 Congress MLAs after former Union minister Jyotiraditya Scindia quit the party on Tuesday.
+The Kamal Nath-led government has been facing a deep crisis following the resignation of 22 Congress MLAs after former Union minister Jyotiraditya Scindia quit the party on Tuesday.
+A day later, Scindia joined the BJP.

-On Saturday, the Speaker had accepted the resignations of six ministers.
+On Saturday, the Speaker had accepted the resignations of six ministers, who are among the 22 rebel MLAs.
 With this, the strength of the House has come down to 222 and the majority mark is now 112.
-The resignations of 16 other rebel legislators, have not been accepted so far..
+However, the resignations of 16 other rebel legislators, have not been accepted so far.

+The Congress now has a wafer-thin majority in the 222 -member House.
+The Congress's strength has now come down to 92, after its 22 legislators rebelled and resigned few days back.
+Before the rebellion, its tally was 114.

+The Congress also has the support of four Independents, two BSP MLAs and one from the SP, but some may now switch sides to the BJP.
+The BJP has 107 seats, just five short for the majority mark..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)